Become a Fitness Instructor

 The City's Bursary Program provides financial incentives for qualifying participants becoming certified Group Fitness Instructors with us.
 Application forms are found under 'related documents'.

-For more information or to get started right away, contact the Fitness Specialist by calling 306-975-7808 or by email, or check out the current Training and Certification Programs in the Leisure Guide.
+For more information or to get started right away, click on the contact us tab at the top of this page, or check out the current Training and Certification Programs in the Leisure Guide.
 In the meantime, watch this short video to get you inspired:

 Other Contract Positions